 SECTION 2.
-The term of office of the President and the Vice President shall be three years.
+The term of office of the President and the Vice President shall be three years, and no person shall be elected to the office of the President or Vice President for more than two consecutive terms; provided, however, the term of the office of the President for the term commencing the 2020-2021 NSEA year shall be a four-year term.
 The term of office of each such officer shall commence on September 1.
-No person shall be elected to the office of the President or Vice President for more than two consecutive terms.